Jack Cox Memorial Trophy 2017

 Format of the competition

-5. The competition shall be organized into a pool stage, two parallel group stages and two parallel knock-out stages.
+5. The competition shall be organized into a pool stage and two parallel knock-out stages.
 The Fixture and Results Page will be kept as up to date as possible.

-6. For the pool stage the sixteen teams shall be seeded according to last year’s competition and arranged evenly into four pools (named A, B, C and D) of four teams.
+6. For the pool stage the fifteen teams shall be seeded according to last year’s competition and arranged evenly into three pools (named A, B and C) of five teams.
 Teams will play matches against the other three teams in their pool.
 Teams receive 2 points for a win and 1 point each for a tie (see Rule 13) or an abandoned game (see Rule 14).
 If one team withdraws from a game then the other team shall win by default and be awarded 2 points.

-8. The Cup knock-out stage will consist of semi-finals between (i) the winners of Cup Group 1 and the runners-up of Cup Group 2 and (ii) the winners of Cup Group 2 and the runners-up of Cup Group 1.
-The winners of these semi-finals will compete in the final for the Jack Cox Memorial Trophy.
+8. The winners of the Cup semi-finals will compete in the final for the Jack Cox Memorial Trophy.
 The Plate knock-out stage will be organized in exactly the same way as the Cup competition, with the finalists competing for the Jack Cox Memorial Plate.

 Format of matches